Topological Obstructions to Dynamical Convexity: Abstract

 \section{Abstract}

 We study the topological obstructions of dynamical convexity on contact manifolds focusing on fillability by cotangent bundles and subcritical surgeries.
 Using links to algebraic geometry, we motivate and define a stronger version of dynamical convexity, and investigate the topology of these manifolds.
-More precisely, we show that strongly dynamically convex contact manifolds cannot arise as a unit cotangent bundle $(ST^*M,\lambda_{std})$ of a closed manifold $M$ and in particular that dynamically convex contact manifolds cannot arise as the unit cotangent bundle $(ST^*M,\lambda_{std})$ of a simply connected manifold $M$.
-We also show obstructions to dynamical convexity that arises from studying different kinds of subcritical surgeries.
+More precisely, we show that strongly dynamically convex contact manifolds cannot arise as a unit cotangent bundle $(ST^*M,\lambda_{std})$ of a closed manifold $M$ and in particular that simply connected dynamically convex contact manifolds cannot be filled by cotangent bundles.
+We demonstrate that dynamical convexity can be used to recover homotopy groups of topologically simple fillings with vanishing symplectic homology.
+We also show obstructions to dynamical convexity that come from studying different kinds of subcritical surgeries.